 page 158 says…read this now!

-Reviewed by Suzanne Lucey, Page 158 Books in Wake Forest, North Carolina
+Reviewed by Suzanne Lucey, Page 158 Books in Raleigh, North Carolina

 Epilogue is independently owned and operated by Miranda and Jaime Sanchez, both Chapel Hill locals, alongside a talented and dedicated team.

 Epilogue aims to be a place where people can gather, whether to cultivate new ideas, learn old ones, or escape into the welcoming atmosphere that books, chocolate, and coffee all provide.